dfinke/dfinke.github.io/_posts/2018-10-27-How-To-Use-PowerShell-To-Check-for-Missing-and-Duplicate-Values-in-a-List.md

 Using the `Measure-Command` and running this against a list `1..27000`, it took 31 seconds on my machine to process.
 Also, while not tested, this should work on non-integer items as well.

 I encourage you to check out the book `Programming Pearls`.
-At the end of the chapter, Jon Bentley suggests further reading and additional ways to think about solving this and points to examples, even though they are form a different "computing era" they are informative.
+At the end of the chapter, Jon Bentley suggests further reading and additional ways to think about solving this and points to examples, even though they are from a different "computing era" they are informative.

 > As Mr. Bentley says "reading about these approaches to software can change the way you think about programming"